 Anyone may propose at any time.
 There is no prescribed format for proposals, and they should be no longer than necessary.
 Proposals may be in any area of education, public understanding of NASA objectives, space-based research, and the like, that address NASA’s major education goals:

-- Strengthen NASA and the Nation’s future workforce
+- Strengthen NASA and the nation’s future workforce.

-- Engage Americans in NASA’s mission
+- Engage Americans in NASA’s mission.

-One requirement is to include a detailed budget with identification of any non-Federal matching funds.
-Additionally, proposals should specify clear, realistic goals and the path to accomplishing them, including intermediate milestones.
+Proposals should specify clear, realistic goals and the path to accomplishing them, including intermediate milestones.
 They should include projections of the number of participants in planned activities and a description/itemization of objectives and any deliverables, with associated deadlines.

 A set of guidelines developed to encourage proposals to support summer interns can be viewed here.